 Ms. Davies earned her J.D. from Loyola Law School in Los Angeles, California, where she was on the Dean’s Honor List, was a member of the St. Thomas More Law Honor Society, and was a member and articles editor of the Loyola of Los Angeles Law Review.
 While at Loyola, Ms. Davies received a Foundation of the State Bar of California Scholarship, and a Faculty Academic Honors Scholarship.
 She is a graduate of Simmons College (B.A., magna cum laude) in Boston, Massachusetts.

 Ms. Davies is actively committed to pro bono representation which includes work as a volunteer attorney for Southern Minnesota Regional Legal Services.
 Ms. Davies is also a volunteer facilitator and community member of the Seward Longfellow Restorative Justice Partnership and the Restorative Justice Community Action Project of Minneapolis.

 Ms. Davies authored the article “Frankenstein Rule: ICANN, Free Speech, and Potholes on the Path to Involuntary e-Government, Ent.
 Pub & The Arts Handbook (West Group 2005-06 ed.).

-Ms. Davies is admitted to practice in Minnesota before the U.S. District Court of Minnesota and in California (currently inactive) before the Central District of California.
+Ms. Davies is admitted to practice in Minnesota before the U.S. District Court of Minnesota, in California (currently inactive) before the Central District of California, and in the Federal District Court of Minnesota and California.
 She is also a member of the Minnesota State Bar Association and Legal Assistance to the Disadvantaged Committee.